parso619/calculator/README.md

 ## Compile

 The code have successfully been compiled on Windows with the Microsoft C++ compiler, through the Developer Command Prompt provide with Visual Studios.
 It has also successfully been cimpiled on Linux with g++.
+The code requires C++11.

 ### Windows